A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 In-stream ads refer to ads that play within a YouTube video.
 TrueView in-stream ads play before a viewer watches the video they’ve selected on YouTube.
 These ads can be customized with different overlay text and CTAs, and viewers usually have the option to skip the ad after watching the first five seconds.
 In addition to the pre-roll in-stream ads that play before the video, there are also mid-roll video ads that appear midway through YouTube videos that are 10 minutes or longer.

-For a full list of the advertising options on YouTube, visit this page.
+See a full list of the advertising options on YouTube here.

 Select your video by copying and pasting the YouTube URL into the Video ad box.